-Prerequisites: A course in the specific field Lecture and/or lab as required by unit formula
+Prerequisites: A course in the specific field Lecture and/or lab as required by unit formula independent study basis; assigned problems will involve library, lab, and field work.
+Maximum of 6 units.
+(2) Transfer credit: UC.
+CSU

-Designed for students interested in furthering their knowledge of physics on an independent study basis; assigned problems will involve library, lab, and field work.
+Designed for students interested in furthering their knowledge of physics on an